PNZ COVID-19 Guidelines and Health and Safety Plans

-Outlined in the Paralympics New Zealand (PNZ) Guidelines and Health and Safety Plans below for Alert Level 1 are measures to prevent, detect, contain, and rapidly respond to COVID-19 related risks.
+Outlined in the Paralympics New Zealand (PNZ) Guidelines and Health and Safety Plans below for Alert Level 2 and 4 are measures to prevent, detect, contain, and rapidly respond to COVID-19 related risks.
 We are all in this together, and whether you are a board member, employee, contractor, Para athlete, support team member, or visitor here are some general steps to help keep everyone safe.
 Please refer to the Plans below.

 For those experiencing anxiety or having welfare concerns please ensure you talk to either: